atn38/EMLtables/README.md

 # pkEML
 pkEML

 A R package to convert Ecological Metadata Language (EML) documents to tables, and, optionally, normalizes them into tables suited for import into a relational database system, such as the LTER-core-metabase schema.
 Data managers can use pkEML to aid migration of their metadata archives, while researchers working on meta-analyses can use pkEML to quickly gather metadata details from a large set of datasets.
-While pkEML was developed with the LTER network in mind, any users of the Ecological Metadata Language may find its functionality useful.
+While pkEML was developed with the LTER network in mind, any EML users may find its functionalities useful.

 How to say "pkEML": spell out each letter. pk is meant to stand for primary key, but one can also intepret as peak-EML or pack-EML.